Fruit wineries across florida

 Visitors are welcome to bring their own snacks and enjoy an outdoor picnic near the 18-foot coral rock waterfall.
 Koi, pacu and blue African cichlids glide beneath boardwalks.
 Children cool off with tropical slushies or stand on the shaded boardwalks feeding the fish.

-Every Friday night at 6, local bands perform.
-There's an $15 cover charge for adults, $4 for children.
+Every Friday night at 7, local bands perform.

 30205 SW 217th Ave., Homestead